alexandergunnarson/quantum/doc/cljc/quantum/core/type.md

 ## Why give so many concrete typedefs in CLJS instead of abstract ones?

-The reason is because of CLJS.
-You can't extend protocols to other protocols.
+The reason is because in CLJS you can't extend protocols to other protocols.

 https://www.paren.com/posts/isomorphic-clojure-part-2-portable-code:
 > In ClojureScript, we can only extend to concrete types because ClojureScript lacks interfaces and protocols cannot be extended to other protocols.